 There are several methods used to anchor the traps.
-You can cable them directly to a tree, drive a disposable or chain stake in the ground, or using a drag system.
+You can cable them directly to a tree, drive a disposable or chain stake in the ground, or use a drag system.
 The drag system works great around feeders because the trapped animal will wander away from the feeder before getting snagged on a tree or brush, allowing deer and turkeys to freely feed at the feeder site.
 It also gets a trapped raccoon out of the immediate area if you’re running multiple traps at a bait site.
 Believe it or not, a trapped raccoon will begin feeding on your other traps if its within reach.
 There’s no need to trap the same critter twice!

 Step 4: Monitor Your Traps And Feeders

 While dog-proof traps are highly effective, they can take some time to catch a raccoon, especially around a feeder.
 I have a Moultrie Mobile modem and Moultrie trail camera around my feeder.
 I have photo evidence of a new raccoon showing up to the feeder almost nightly while ignoring my traps.
 Then, two weeks later, the raccoon fed at my trap site and got caught.
 Sometimes it’s best to let your feeder run out of feed, or turn them off, to tempt the raccoon into your setup.
 Sometimes the raccoon gets bored of eating corn and goes for the bait.
 Other times a new raccoon moves into the area and skips the feeder and goes straight for the baited trap.
 The bottom line is it can take time, so set your traps where you can easily check them daily.
-Check your state laws to see how frequent you must check traps.
+Check your state laws to see how frequently you must check traps.

 I’ve also had raccoons eat all my bait and not trip the trigger.
 I solved this problem by pouring a couple drops of syrup on the trigger or lacing the trigger with a little Lenon’s call lure to make the raccoon grab the trigger.
-That worked on two different raccoons this winter
+That worked on two different raccoons this winter.

 Regardless if you have problem raccoons around your feeders, home or hunt camp, or if you’re trying to reduce the population prior to turkey nesting in the spring, add some dog-proof raccoon traps to your arsenal.
 You won’t be disappointed.